adamfuhrer/albums/README.md

 ## Albums

-An experimental UI for organizing and deleting album artwork.
+An experimental UI for organizing and deleting albums.

 Uses:
 - Drag and drop: dnd-kit (https://github.com/clauderic/dnd-kit)